wp-plugins/double-opt-in-for-download/readme.txt

 = 1.0.0 =

-1. Added ability to upload mp3 files
+1. Added ability to upload mp3 files for download.
+2. Added Delete confirmations for downloads and subscribers.
-2. Code enhancements for smother operation
+2. Code enhancements for smother operation.
 3. Added Error codes to help trouble shoot problems.
 4. Improved instructions throughout the pages